Guest1410431/Java_Decision_Tree/README.md

 I started this a few months ago and just finished the final methods.

+I am still building up the testing set to prove the prediction rate of the algorithm.

 Main.java
 * This is where the program starts.
 * Creates a new Decision Tree and trains it with the file "Train.psv".